-As the climate changes and natural disasters become increasingly common, it's all the more important to stay prepared if you live in an area susceptible to hurricanes.
+As the climate changes and natural disasters become increasingly common, it's important to stay prepared if you live in a hurricane-prone area.

-While you might be focused on keeping your kids and home safe, it's also vital you care for your canines and felines.
-Pets are at significant risk during a hurricane, and not being adequately prepared could put your fur-baby at risk.
+While you might be focused on keeping your kids and home safe, it's also vital you care for your canines and felines too.
+Pets are at risk of serious injuries and illnesses during a hurricane, and they aren't able to fend for themselves.
 Preparing Snoopy for this season's big storm?
-Here are a few ideas on how to keep your pets safe in a hurricane.
+Here are a few tips for keeping your cats and dogs safe in a hurricane.

 During hurricane season, you'll want to check with authorities regularly to ensure there are no incoming storms.
-Of course, you'll want to monitor local TV and radio stations to keep track of a storm's path.
+In the event of a storm, check local TV and radio stations to track the storm's path.

 One of the most valuable resources is the Federal Emergency Management Agency's (FEMA) app, which partners with the National Weather Service to provide real-time updates on incoming storms, as well as tips to help you stay ahead of any hurricane.
 You can also locate emergency shelters and share notifications with loved ones.

-The US Food and Drug Administration states that the number one piece of advice for pet parents during a hurricane is to bring your pet with you and do not leave them at home.
-If you are evacuating, ensure you bring all your pets, even if the hurricane is unlikely to damage your home.
+The most important piece of advice for pet parents preparing for a hurricane?
+Bring your pets with you — don't leave them behind.
+If you're evacuating, bring all your pets, even if the hurricane is unlikely to damage your home.

 If you do have to leave your pets behind, you should also leave several days' worth of food and water.
 You can also leave your toilet lid up in case they run out of fresh water.
 Coordinate with a nearby emergency contact who can check on and rescue your pets if necessary.

 Additional medicines like flea and heartworm medications are also necessary.
-Following hurricanes, flooding is common, and the stagnant water left behind often becomes breeding grounds for mosquitoes that spread heartworms.
+Following hurricanes, flooding is common, and the stagnant water left behind often becomes breeding grounds for leptospirosis and mosquitoes that spread heartworm.
 Your dog may also come in contact with other animals during an evacuation, increasing the likelihood of getting fleas.